-COURSE DESCRIPTION: This course, presented by the Monetary and Capital Markets Department, reviews the latest developments in banking supervision and regulation, including the capital adequacy standards, the liquidity measurement rules, interest rate risk in the banking book, large exposures and related party transactions, and evolving policy views and approaches such as the importance of operational resilience for dealing with the Covid-19 crisis.
+COURSE DESCRIPTION: This course, presented by the Monetary and Capital Markets Department, reviews the latest developments in banking supervision and regulation, including the capital adequacy standards, the liquidity measurement rules, interest rate risk in the banking book, large exposures, related party transactions, and operational resilience.
+The course also addresses evolving policy views and approaches.
 Sessions focus on aspects of particular relevance to each region and discuss both the main implementation challenges and their implications for banks and supervisory authorities.
+Interactive elements, such as case studies and workshops, are designed to provide practical insights and foster knowledge sharing among participants.